 About the Pali Canon

-The Pali Canon, also called the Tipitaka, is the collection of what are believed to be the original teachings of the Buddha, which form the basis for the Theravada tradition.
-It includes the rulebook of the monk, called the Vinaya Pitaka, the book of teachings called the Sutta Pitaka, and a book of theory called the Abhidhamma Pitaka.
-All are said to come from the words of Guatama Buddha or his close disciples, circa 2500 years ago.
+The Pali Canon, or the Tipitika, is the collection of what are believed to be the original teachings of the Buddha and his closest disciples, which form the basis for the Theravada tradition.
+It includes the rulebook of the monk, called the Vinaya Pitaka, the book of teachings called the Sutta Pitaka, and a somewhat later book of theory called the Abhidhamma Pitaka.
+These are said to come from the words of Guatama Buddha or his close disciples, circa 2500 years ago.
 During the time at which they were spoken, they were kept alive through oral repetition and in memory by the disciples of the Buddha.
 They were later written down, in the language of Pāli.
 There is an excellent introduction to the Sutta Pitika, which is the most important section to read, here on Sutta Central.
 The same website also contains the most comprehensive collection of translations currently available online.

 A note about Pali language

-Pali is now a dead language no longer spoken anywhere in the world, except in ritual chanting and the circles of a few very dedicated scholars.
+Pali is now a dead language no longer spoken anywhere in the world, except in ritual chanting.
 Interestingly, according to what can be discovered through the work of historians, it is also the case that at the time when these teachings were first being given, even then Pali was not a language spoken by people.
 At that time in India, there were several regions close to one another in which several different languages and dialects were spoken.
 It is believed that these languages and dialects all held some similarity with what we know as the Pali language, and they were also similar enough that people from different regions would probably have been able to understand one another well.

 Whose teaching can we trust?
 To which teachers can we look for guidance?
 And what are the criteria for following a teaching, a practice, a philosophy?